Operators

 Most unary or binary operations that are to applied to visibility or

-other data residing in a MHO_TableContainers
+other data residing in a MHO_TableContainers object such as scaling,

 multiplication, transposition, summation, Fourier transformation, etc.